 - We only want tools from reputable high-quality makers that we know.
 Sorry to say, but these off-brands from China do not hold up.

-- Modern motors have the brushless design and we prefer that for longevity when it comes to electrics (read about them here).
+- Modern motors have a brushless design and we prefer that for longevity when it comes to electrics (read about them here).

 Watch a very nice lady showing her favorite pin nailer.
 A non-commercialized video for a change.
 Jump to 3:30 to see how she uses it.

-* The old favorite maker of nailer guns of all sizes, Hitachi, has been sold to the German company Metabo HPT.
+Opinion: The old favorite maker of nailer guns of all sizes, Hitachi, has been sold to the German company Metabo HPT.
 So we have to get used to a new name for Hitachi.
-Don’t be fooled by the low number of product reviews: they changed the model number and name, but the guns are still the same and if anything are better now.
+Don’t be fooled by the low number of product reviews: they changed the model number and name, but the guns are still the same, and if anything are better now.

 We still feel that Metabo is the maker of the best pin nailer, period.

-That’s our review of best 23 gauge pin nailer scene.
+That’s our review of the best 23 gauge pin nailer scene.
 We kept it short by overlooking the nice Bostitch pin nailer and the Dewalt pin nailer, but all of the above click for us.
 Pun intended.
 Would you like to see something else?
 Do you feel we left out the best pin nailer that you know?
 Let us know in the comments.
-Thanks!
+Thanks for reading, Bob.